HansaDR/Siemens-TIA-Automated-Factory/README.md

 ## ❓ Notes & Corrections Applied
 * Corrected inconsistent color reference (removed stray "Red" mention; product types are Blue, Green, Metal).
-* Corrected spelling “Assemblying” → “Assembling” while keeping a note for continuity.
+* Corrected spelling “Assemblying” → “Assembling”.
 * Added Palletizer and Crane functional descriptions, tags, state machines, and tests.
 * Included the provided YouTube demo link at the top (your request).
 * Recommended renaming and mirroring PDFs/images into `docs/` for permanence.

 ---

+## 📎 Adobe / External Assets

+If you host assets in Adobe Creative Cloud or another external storage, add the shared link here.
+Replace the placeholder with your real shared URL:

+Adobe Creative Cloud (Shared assets): https://adobe.com/your-shared-link

+---

 Happy Automating — congratulations on adding the palletizer and crane!
-(If you'd like, I can prepare a commit with this README.md and move your images/PDFs into the suggested `docs/` layout — tell me which filenames to use and I will create the files for you.)
+(If you'd like, I can prepare the commit/PR with this README and move/rename the assets into the suggested `docs/` layout — tell me the filenames and the Adobe shared URL and I'll prepare the PR content for you.)